 Track Wildlife in Ely

-In an area with one of the largest wolf populations in the U.S., the International Wolf Centerpresents wolves living at the center.
-Two adult gray wolves, Aidan and Denali, were recently joined by pups Boltz and Luna.
-Center visitors can watch the wolves hunting, playing, and sleeping, from a large indoor area that looks out onto their wooded habitat.
+In an area with one of the largest wolf populations in the U.S., the International Wolf Center has four resident wolves: Aidan, Denali, Boltz and Luna.
+Center visitors can watch them hunting, playing and sleeping, from a large indoor area that looks out onto their wooded habitat.

 Programs spotlight wolf feeding and communication, giving visitors a chance to howl with the wolves.
 The exhibit “Wolves and Humans” shows wolf behavior and lore and threats to the wolf’s survival.
 A children’s exhibit replicates the den of a pup named Little Wolf and tells the story of his first year of development.

-The International Wolf Center is open daily through October 14, and Fridays and Saturdays starting October 15.
-For more information, visit wolf.org.
+The International Wolf Center is open daily through late October, and Friday-Sunday until mid-May.

 The North American Bear Center offers insights into the lives of the black bears that roam Minnesota's northern woods.
 From the center’s observation windows, visitors can watch three bears that live in a two-acre wooded enclosure.
 A male, Ted, is the largest black bear in Minnesota, weighing more than 850 pounds.
 Honey is a brown female bear, and Lucky is a younger male.

-Park lodging options include camper cabins, campsites, and a modern, 3-bedroom guesthouse located on Bear Head Lake.
-The Ely area has plentiful accommodations, including lake resorts, lodges, motels, and more.
+Park lodging options include camper cabins, campsites, and a modern, three-bedroom guesthouse located on Bear Head Lake.
+The Ely area has plentiful accommodations, including lake resorts, lodges, motels and more.